murtukov/GraphQLBundle/docs/Intro.md

 GraphQLBundle introduces a number of additional features such as [Validation](), [Access Control](), [Type Inheritance](), [Profiler]() and many others, that are not built into the underlying library.
-With GraphQLBundle you can define your GraphQL types in different ways and file formats, such as YAML, PHP Annotations or GraphQL SDL (schema definition language).
+With GraphQLBundle you can define your GraphQL types in different ways and file formats, such as YAML, PHP Annotations/Attributes or GraphQL SDL (schema definition language).

 The core task of this bundle is to generate PHP classes that are compatible with `webonyx/graphql-php`'s [type system](https://webonyx.github.io/graphql-php/type-system/#type-system), since it relies on this library.
-Whichever format you choose to configure your types - YAML, annotations or GraphQL SDL - they will be eventually used to generate PHP classes, that will be your actuall types.
+Whichever format you choose to configure your types - YAML, annotations, attributes or GraphQL SDL - they will be eventually used to generate PHP classes, that will be your actuall types.
 Of course, you can also write this PHP classes manually - and it may be required in some cases - but using one of the mentioned formats greatly reduces boilerplate.

 > Note: All generated classes are Symfony services.